ORGANIC CHEMISTRY 2

 These are organic compounds with benzene ring as functional group.

--It is highly unsaturated molecule but it does not undergo reaction readily and it tends to undergo substitution reaction.
+– It is a highly unsaturated molecule but it does not undergo reaction readily and it tends to undergo substitution reaction.

 STRUCTURES OF BENZENE